sematext/docs/docs/agents/sematext-agent/containers/configuration.md

 ## Configuration file

-For fine-tunning Sematext Agent refer to `st-agent.yml` configuration file.
-You will have to attach a bind mount with file location and pass the `CONFIG_FILE` environment variable that contains the path to the aforementioned configuration file.
+For fine-tuning Sematext Agent refer to `st-agent.yml` configuration file.
+You will have to mount the file from the host into the container file system and set `CONFIG_FILE` environment variable to specify the path to the aforementioned configuration file.

-The configuration file accepts all options (listed below) in YAML format.
+The configuration file accepts all options listed below in YAML format.
 ```yaml
 # Sematext Agent configuration file
 infra-token: <YOUR_INFRA_APP_TOKEN_HERE>